comp426-2022-fall/a99-team-32/README.md

 ## Roles

 Shuyi
-- review manager - someone to review pull requests and merge or reject them and manage the related discussions
+- review manager - review pull requests to merge or reject them and manage the related discussions
-- release manager - someone to manage the packaging and release process for your prototype package
+- release manager - manage the packaging and release process for your prototype package
 - back end lead

 Kelly
-- plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date
+- plan manager - manage overall plan and keep the project tab/to-do list up to date
-- documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
+- documentation manager - keep the documentation in order and identify what is missing and needs to be documented
 - database lead

 Vidya
-- project manager - someone keeping track of all the moving parts and make sure that everything that needs to happen is happening
+- project manager - keep track of all the moving parts and make sure that everything that needs to happen is happening
 - front end lead
 - design lead

 ## References

 - [README.md writing and formatting](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)